Decrypting GSM SMS traffic

 You essentially have two ways to get the Kc off the SIM.
 Either by interfacing with the modem or by talking to the SIM directly with a card reader.
 Both methods work, but I find using a card reader less complicated.

 The process for getting access to the modem is highly dependent on what type of phone you have.
 You have to find the modem’s serial interface and send it raw AT commands.
-Sometimes the serial interface is exposed over USB, or if you have root access, you might be able to find it in the /dev/ directory.
-If you do get access to the modem, I have had luck with the following AT command: AT+CRSM=176,20256,0,0,9.
+Sometimes the serial interface is exposed over USB, or if you have root access, you might be able to find it in the /dev/

 If you use a card reader, tools like Cardpeek or SIMspy II can help you read the Kc from the SIM.

 Using Cardpeek is reasonably straightforward.
-After you perform your capture insert the SIM card into the reader, plug the reader into the computer, and select Analyzer > GSM SIM.
+After you perform your capture insert the SIM card into the reader, plug the reader into the computer, and select Analyzer > GSM SIM

-The last byte (03 in the screenshot) is a sequence number and is not part of the key.
+in the screenshot) is a sequence number and is not part of the key.

 Channel assignment procedure